nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `m/MODULE` : The module that the student is taking.
 * `t/TAG` : The tag of the student.

-<div markdown="span" class="alert alert-info"> :notebook: **Note:** Field Constraints
+<div markdown="block" class="alert alert-info"> :information_source: **Here are the field constraints that you should be aware of**

 - Names should only contain alphabets, hyphens, dots, commas, forward slash and spaces, and be between 1 and 100 characters long.
-- Although / is allowed in names, you should use it carefully, input like m/ g/ n/ will still be recognised as prefix and may lead to unexpected behaviour.
+Although / is allowed in names, you should use it carefully, input like m/ g/ n/ will still be recognised as prefix and may lead to unexpected behaviour.

 - Phone numbers should only contain numbers, and be exactly 8 digits long.
-We do this because we are targeting private education institutions in Singapore.
+This is because StoreClass is specifically targeting private education institutions in Singapore.

-- Gender should be either `male` or `female`.
+- Gender should be either `male` or `female`, and is case-sensitive.

 - Module should consist of alphanumeric characters and spaces only, and it should be between 1 and 30 characters long.

 - Tag should consist of alphanumeric characters only, and it should be between 1 and 30 characters long.
 </div>